-We invite you to return soon to see exciting new resources on this page.
-In the meantime, if you have questions or seek specific resources, please contact Paul Perez.
+If you have questions or seek specific resources, please contact The Rev. Paul Perez.

 The Michigan Conference Board of Justice provides this additional material for informed action …

 - Prayerfully reflect on United Methodist Social Principles concerning The Natural World and Resolutions Protection of Water, and Environmental Stewardship.

 - Give online to UMCOR Water Sanitation and Hygiene (WASH) Program.
 UMCOR-WASH implements projects through a network of partners in countries that have the highest levels of childhood diseases and death and least access to basic WASH services.

 - Consider joining the Michigan Poor People's Campaign.